It’s easy to miss the heart of Easter personally because we’re so busy getting ready to tell everyone else about it.

 I don’t deserve God’s unconditional love, yet He freely gives it to me.
 I can’t earn it, but I can live my life in a way that honors that gift.

 For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God— 9 not by works, so that no one can boast.
 10 For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.Ephesians 2:8-9

 There are no strings attached to God’s love.
-There are hopes, even expectations because He wants “life to the full” for you and me.
+Although, of course, there are hopes, even expectations, because He wants “life to the full” for you and me.
 But nothing can separate us from the love of God.
 It’s truly a free gift.

 2) Reflect on the price Jesus paid for you.

-When I reflect on the “expense” or cost that Jesus paid for me, it’s overwhelming.
+It’s overwhelming when I reflect on the “expense” or cost that Jesus paid for me.
 My joy is deep.
 I feel like a kid who has received the most incredible gift of a lifetime.
 How about you?
 When you think about the price Jesus paid, how would you describe your thoughts and emotions?

 No sacrifice compares to the price Jesus paid for your salvation.
-His gift to you and I is invaluable.
+His gift to you and me is invaluable.
 There is no price tag.
-No one else could give the gift Jesus gave.
+No one else could give the gift Jesus gave

 3) Express gratitude that Jesus has changed your life.